commschamp/cc_tutorial/tutorials/tutorial4/README.md

 ----

-SIDE NOTE: In this example the length of `F1` list is not bound by any means.
+**SIDE NOTE**: In this example the length of `F1` list is not bound by any means.
 It means that the read operation of the list will continue until the end of the input buffer.
 As the result such message is not really extendable, it's impossible to add new fields after the list.